-WebSphere migrates all the WebSphere Process Server version 6.1 property files that are installed with version 6.0.x by merging settings into the version 6.1 property files.
+WebSphere migrates all the property files that are installed with version 6.1.x or 6.0.2.x by merging settings into the version 6.2 property files.

 Migration does not overlay property files.

 Resource adapter archives (RARs) referenced by J2C resources